Where ancient traditions meet futuristic neon dreams

 |---|---|---|---|

-Tipping: Tipping is not customary in Japan and may offend staff.
-Excellent service is included in bills.
+Tipping: Tipping is not practiced in Japan and can be considered awkward or impolite.
+Exceptional service is standard and included in the price.

 Coverage